 Gradient Intuition

 The gradient of a function f\nabla f is actually quite a simple concept but can be so powerful when used correctly.
-The way to think about the gradient intuitively is that it's a vector that points in the direction of greatest increase of a certain function.
+The way to think about the gradient intuitively is that it’s a vector that points in the direction of greatest increase for your given function ff.

 It’s a vector in the sense that it has the direction where max increase happens as well as the magnitude of the increase.
 The components of the vector lie in the space of the function so if the function takes one input the gradient is only one value and direction.